Water Retention on TRT - What to do?

 Substituting Regular Salt

-A very simple habit of replacing regular bleached table salt with Himalayan salt, or pink salt is a good thing.
-Himalayan salt is also mostly Sodium Chloride like regular table salt but has additional trace minerals including Potassium and Magnesium.
+A quick testosterone water retention fix can be replacing regular bleached table salt with Himalayan salt, or pink salt.
+Himalayan salt is also mostly Sodium Chloride like regular table salt but has additional trace minerals including Potassium and Magnesium for water retention.

 Sea salt and Celtic salt also can be substituted to regular salt.